anderhos/INF221/README.md

-Project benchmarking sorting algorithms in Python
+In this project we benchmark sorting algorithms in Python.
+We analyze the results and compare with theoretical expectations.